 Flights via Madrid with Iberia.
-Transport minibus, boat, train, 1 internal flight, and on foot.
+Transport minibus, boat, train, 1 internal flight and on foot.

+8 nights good standard hotels, 3 nights camping, 1 night homestay and 1 night basic hotel.
 All hotels have en suite facilities, most are centrally located and have colonial charm.
 While camping there will be a toilet tent and separate dining tent but no hot running water.
 The homestay has basic shared facilities.

-All breakfasts, 5 lunches and 3 dinners included.
+All breakfasts, 4 lunches and 4 dinners included.

 Normal group size and age

-Normally 4 to 20, plus leader.
-Minimum age 12.
+Normally 4 to 16, plus leader.
+Minimum age 11.